SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 15 December, 2025
+### 📅 Tuesday, 16 December, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur in the USA on December 15:
+Here are some notable events that have occurred in the USA on December 16 throughout history:

+- **1773**: Boston Tea Party - American colonists protested taxation by destroying an entire shipment of tea, which eventually led to the American Revolution.

+- **1907**: The Great White Fleet - President Theodore Roosevelt's fleet of naval ships began their journey around the world, helping to bolster American maritime prestige.

-- **Bill of Rights Day**: Commemorates the ratification of the first 10 amendments to the United States Constitution in 1791.
+- **1944**: Battle of the Bulge - One of the largest
-- **National Visit the Zoo Day**: A day to encourage visiting local zoos and appreciating wildlife and conservation efforts.
-- **National Cupcake Day**: A celebration of cupcakes, typically involving baking and enjoying this delicious treat, with some variations stuffed alongside charitable giving.
--
 ### Positive Qoute
 ------
-"Believe in the magic within you! ✨🌟 Keep shining! 💫😊"
+"Believe in the magic of new beginnings! ✨🌼💪"